lifaon74/observables/README.md

 ;
 ```

-The main advantage is how it is easy to activate/deactivate an observed value, and clear all the resources properly.
+With this specification it is extremely easy to activate/deactivate an observed value, and clear all the resources properly.

-In the first example (with RXJS like Observable) we will need a reference to `thing['temperature']` and the `subscription`
+On the contrary, in the first example, with RXJS like Observable, we need a reference on `thing['temperature']` and `subscription`,
-everytime we want to activate/deactivate the Observable, where with this proposal, just providing `temperatureObserver`
+everytime we want to activate/deactivate the Observable.
+With this proposal, just providing `temperatureObserver`
 would do the job.

+A more complete example may be found here: [wot-temperature-example](./examples/wot-temperature-example.md)

 ### Table of contents ###
 <!-- toc -->